didhubdev/DIDhub-sdk/README.md

 ```
 The return variable contains the followings \
 ```
-success #whether the transaction will suceed availabilityStatus # A list containing the availability status of the domains to the input domain list commitmentStatus # A list containing the commitment status of the domains from the input domain list errors #A list of error message if something is not right
+success //whether the transaction will suceed availabilityStatus //A list containing the availability status of the domains to the input domain list commitmentStatus //A list containing the commitment status of the domains from the input domain list errors //A list of error message if something is not right
 ```

 ### Batch Register